How to run Linear Discriminant Analysis in Displayr

 - The data will appear in the Data Sets tree in the bottom left of the screen.
 Highlight the data set "Glass.csv" on the left.

-- Insert > Utilities > Filtering > Create Train-Test Split.
+- Insert > Utilities > Filtering > Filters for Train-Test Split.
 This splits the data into a 70% training set and a 30% testing set.
 (You can see this in a summary table if you drag the newly created question, Train Test Split, from the data tree on to the page).

 Step 2: Performing Linear Discriminant Analysis